 The riot is happening in the theater and, as usually happens, many of the people involved didn't even know why they were there.
 The Jews pushed Alexander forward to speak on their behalf and to make it known that Paul and his followers were not a part of them.
 They did not want to get the blame for what Paul and the disciples were doing but, when the crowd found out that Alexander was a Jew, they shouted him down and did not listen to his defense of the Jews.
 It seems like this sort of riot happens even today when people stand up and try to tell the truth of Jesus Christ.
 The simple fact is that many men love the darkness and their homemade gods and they will try to drown out the message of salvation through Jesus Christ.

-The city clerk quieted the crowd and said: 'Men of Ephesus, doesn't all the world know that the city of Ephesus is the guardian of the temple of the great Artemis and of her image, which fell from heaven?
-Therefore, since these facts are undeniable, you ought to be quiet and not do anything rash.'
+At last, the city clerk was able to quiet the crowd.
+"Men of Ephesus!" he said, "Is there anyone who doesn't know that the city of Ephesus is the guardian of the temple of the great Artemis, and of the sacred stone which fell from the sky?
+Since this is beyond dispute, you had better calm down and not do anything rash.

 The city official calmed the crowd by reminding them of the fame of their city.
 The city was actually quite proud of their idolatry and was famous for it.
 We may say that it is just crazy for a city to be proud of its sin but the same thing is as true today as it was back then.
 There are cities that are even nicknamed "sin city" but, just as God worked in Ephesus, He can do a major work in our sin cities as well.

-You have brought these men here, though they have neither robbed temples nor blasphemed our goddess.
-If, then, Demetrius and his fellow craftsmen have a grievance against anybody, the courts are open and are proconsuls.
-They can press charges.
-If there is anything further you want to bring up, it must be settled in a legal assembly.
+For you have brought these men here who have neither robbed the temple nor insulted your goddess.
+So if Demetrius and his fellow craftsmen have a complaint against anyone, the courts are open and the judges are there - let them bring charges and counter-charges.
+But if there is something more you want, it will have to be settled in a lawful assembly.

 The city clerk realized that the Christians had not done anything wrong and that it was Demetrius that was causing the riot.
 He reminded the people that they had courts to handle matters such as this between men.